 The 4% rule is a rule of thumb that refers to the amount that you should withdraw from your retirement account every year in order to supply you with income while not depleting your nest egg.
 To visualize this, imagine your retirement fund as a well that is being refilled by a slow trickle of water.
 As long as you only take a little water each day then the well will refill overnight.
 However, if you start to take too much then the well won’t have time to refill and you could risk running out of water.

 In the short term, the adjustment in your lifestyle might be a challenge.
 However, we can assure you that the reward will be more than worth it.
+Or, you might not have to adjust at all if you’re already used to living frugally in order to achieve FIRE.

 At first, the idea of retiring in your 30s might seem impossible.
 However, it has already been proven to be an achievable dream since it is something that people do all the time.
 The key is to create a detailed plan with your end goal in mind.
 If you are passionate about reaching this goal then you will find it easy to stick with your plan.
 Who knows, in 10 years, you might find yourself being interviewed as another success story of the FIRE Movement.